Appekip/Device_Patrol/README.md

 Run the "Docker" configuration before starting the application (as this will start the prerequisite database).
 Then run the "Main" configuration.

+### Generating test data

+The application supports the generation of test data into the database, to speed up development when the need to manually create new devices for debugging is eliminated.
+To do this, set the `FORCE_DB_RECREATE` and `INSERT_TEST_DATA` environment variables to `true`.

+(Tip: You can set these variables to `false` again after one startup to speed up the feedback loop, if you don't want to recreate the DB and insert the data again on each boot.
+This may come in handy if you don't need to mess with the data itself, and are instead using it purely for visual reference purposes.)

 ## Configuration

 Configuration of the application is handled via environment variables in accordance with the [Twelve Factor App methodology](https://12factor.net/config).